 The Office of Student Services (OSS) offers students a full range of services including admissions assistance, orientation, course selection, advising, and counseling around academic issues.
-Counselors also provide information, assistance, and referrals with nonacademic matters such as residency requirements, housing, and financial aid.
-OSS has primary responsibility for orientation, advising first year and undecided students, day-to-day academic issues of our students, and acts as a liaison for information about University policies and procedures.
+Advisors also provide information, assistance, and referrals with nonacademic matters such as residency requirements, housing, and financial aid.
+OSS has primary responsibility for orientation, advising first year, second year and undecided students, resolution of day-to-day academic issues of our students, and liaison for implementation of policies and procedures of other University offices.